Employers! Be at the heart of RSW!

-Road Safety Week is an ideal opportunity to promote life-saving messages and show your commitment to road safety to employees and their families, customers, suppliers and your community.
+Road Safety Week is an ideal opportunity to promote life-saving messages and show your commitment to road safety to employees and their families, customers, suppliers and your local community.
 Register to take part now!

-Many organisations use the Week as a springboard to launch year-round road safety programmes.
+Many employers use the Week as a springboard to launch year-round road safety programmes.
 Chris Hughes, risk manager, Balfour Beatty Utility Solutions, says: “Getting involved in Road Safety Week really helps us generate awareness about road safety year-round and get the message across to employees and our community.
 There are so many ways to take part - we would urge all companies to do so and help make roads safer.”

 How to get involved